JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Greeting from the shared module](xcode-iphone-hello.png){width=300}

-4. Replace code in the `ContentView.swift` file again, to use the business logic from the shared module to render the application UI:
+4. Update code in the `ContentView.swift` file again to use the business logic from the shared module to render the application UI:

    ```kotlin
    ```